-The Environmental Futures Project undertakes rigorous independent social sciences research that forms the basis for sound evidence-based interventions to reduce illegal wildlife trades and environmental crimes.
+The Environmental Futures Project undertakes rigorous independent social science research that forms the basis for sound evidence-based interventions to reduce wildlife trafficking and biodiversity crimes.

-- Why do local people poach?
-A study of how local communities are incentivised to participate in illegal and legal wildlife economies
+- The social economy of poaching: Research on how local communities are incentivised to participate in illegal and legal wildlife economies

 - Contested illegality: Unpacking legality/illegality and legitimacy/illegitimacy in illicit economies